Q+A: Melville House Books

-Valerie Merians: The company was born of the Bush years when we were very unhappy with the direction that the country and the media was going.
+Valerie: The company was born of the Bush years when we were very unhappy with the direction that the country and the media was going.
 We felt like books could fill a void and address certain things that were just not getting talked about.
-We’ve always that that streak, though we have other interests as well – from poetry, to art and fiction, sociology, all different kinds of things – we’ve always had that feeling that it’s important for books to be a serious player in the political conversation.
+We’ve always that that streak, though we have other interests as well— from poetry, to art and fiction, sociology, all different kinds of things— we’ve always had that feeling that it’s important for books to be a serious player in the political conversation.
 Most recently, we published The Senate Intelligence Committee Report on Torture.
-The report was released at the very end of the year and I believe that they hoped to bury the news in the Christmas news cycle.
-We were very motivated that that should not happen, and we got a lot of help from a lot of people to make sure that it didn’t happen.
+The report was released at the very end of the year, and I believe that they hoped to bury the news in the Christmas news cycle.
+We were very motivated that that should not happen, and we got a lot of help from a lot of people to make sure that it didn't happen.

 The books you publish are very diverse.
 Are there certain characteristics that you look for in a book?
 Something that ties them all together?

-DJ: It’s an old fashioned company to the extent that it comes down to ownership.
+Dennis: It’s an old-fashioned company to the extent that it comes down to ownership.
 At the end of the day, Valerie and I are the ones that sign off on everything.
-It reflects an individual’s taste, in this case two individuals, but we’ve also built a really diverse team that always makes us expand our interests.
-They come in with things we wouldn’t have thought of so the list gets more and more diverse.
+It reflects an individual's taste— in this case two individuals— but we’ve also built a really diverse team that always makes us expand our interests.
+They come in with things we wouldn’t have thought of, so the list gets more and more diverse.

-VM: Everybody brings stuff to us, it’s one of the things that’s so fun.
+Valerie: Everybody brings stuff to us— it’s one of the things that’s so fun.
 It’s very collaborative in that way.
-One thing that Dennis and I say a lot is that it’s just so hard to publish a book that we really have to believe it’s worth the effort, because so much goes into it – not just money but also a ton of effort – and if you don’t really believe that it needs to be in the world, it’s just not worth it.
+One thing that Dennis and I say a lot is that it's just so hard to publish a book that we really have to believe it's worth the effort, because so much goes into it— not just money but also a ton of effort— and if you don't really believe that it needs to be in the world, it's just not worth it.

 How has publishing changed since you first started, and how have you adapted to those changes?

-VM: We are constantly trying to adapt what we do.
-The company was born out a of a blog so we’ve always been very involved and committed to the internet.
+Valerie: We are constantly trying to adapt what we do.
+The company was born out of a blog, so we’ve always been very involved and committed to the internet.
 From very early on, our books have been e-books as well as print books simultaneously.
-When we started, newspapers were where you’d go to learn about the latest books and that’s really not the case any more.
+When we started, newspapers were where you’d go to learn about the latest books, and that's really not the case any more.
 There’s a big social media component to what we do and a lot of effort goes into publicity and marketing.